Instagram for business

 Carousel Ads: Allowing multiple images in carousel format, these are similar to the carousel ads which have been so effective through the Facebook platform.
 Carousel ads give brands more flexibility in telling their stories by allowing people who view their ads to swipe left to see additional images and link to a website of the brand’s choice.

-Stories Ads: Have you watched Instagram stories?
-These are the newest form of advertising, giving businesses a platform to connect with over 250 million people using photo or video.
-It is, however, important to note that Instagram stories disappear from your feed and profile in 24 hours.
-If your message is time-sensitive, Stories ads would make a great ad application.
+Stories Ads: Appears in the stories feed, its important to note that Instagram stories disappear from your feed and profile in 24 hours.
+If your message is time-sensitive, Stories make a great ad application.

 Promoted posts: Like Facebook you can promote high performing posts.
 When choosing a post to promote, look for posts that have achieved strong organic performance in terms of likes and comments.
 This is a good indication it will be a high-performing paid promotion as well.